cloudera/hue/docs/sdk/sdk.md

 This is pretty straightforward.
 Your application has its own dedicated css file that is included.
 If you don't have any styles you can comment this out.
 You cannot include more than one css file.

-	require: [ /* put required js assets here	 example: */ 'CCS.JBrowser' ],
+	require: [ /* put required js assets here	 example: */ 'JFrame/JFrame.Browser' ],

 Here's where things get interesting.
-By default, our application only requires the file CCS.JBrowser.js, which gives us all our default application functionality.
+By default, our application only requires the file JFrame/JFrame.Browser.js, which gives us all our default application functionality.
 There's really no reason to change this unless you want to add more JavaScript functionality; we'll cover how to do that in the next section.
 For now, let's leave this one alone and we'll revisit it later.

 	launch: function(path, options){
 		// application launch code here